-A power strip or a surge protector can be a convenient tool for powering or charging multiple devices at once.
-You can connect your PC, monitor, and other peripherals to a reliable power strip.
+A power strip or a surge protector can be a convenient tool to power and charge multiple devices simultaneously.
 However, you may not want all connected devices to stay switched on all the time.
+Also, you’d want to control certain gadgets from anywhere in your house.
+That’s where a smart power strip compatible with Google Home comes in handy.

-A phone charger may need to be switched on for about 2 hours until your phone gets completely charged.
-After which, it just unnecessarily consumes power.
-The best solution to this problem is to get a smart power strip.
-A smart power strip can be controlled via an app on your phone or even via Google Assistant.
-You can easily turn the switches on and off whenever required.
-If you were looking for something like that, we’ve made your job easier by accumulating some of the best smart power strips compatible with Google Home.
+A phone charger may need to be switched on for about two hours until your phone gets completely charged.
+After which, it just unnecessarily stays connected to consume power.
+You can turn it off using a smart power bar.
+You may use the app or Google Assistant to set schedules and automatically turn on/off switches when required.
+We’ve made your job easier by accumulating some of the best Google Home-compatible smart surge protectors.

 But, before we get to them, here are some other articles you may be interested in –

-- Here are some of the best power strips with individual switches to save power.
+- Consider getting power strips with individual switches to save power.

 - Do you travel often?
-Look at some of the best portable power strips to travel with.
+Look at some portable power strips to travel with.

 - Want to cut down on your electricity bills?
 Then, here are some energy-efficient power strips that you can buy.